Prince George’s public defender’s office joins push to unseal police misconduct details in discrimination lawsuit

 In a statement Friday, Prince George’s County State’s Attorney Aisha Braveboy (D) said that her office requested an unredacted copy of the expert report from the county government so that it could “meet its discovery obligations” under Brady.

 “That request was denied,” the statement said.
-“I believe that transparency and cooperation is imperative which is why my office is now in the process of filling an emergency motion with the federal court for the unredacted report.”
+“I believe that transparency and cooperation is imperative which is why my office is now in the process of filing an emergency motion with the federal court for the unredacted report.”

 The county attorney’s office has often argued both in court and in discussions during the newly formed Police Reform Work Group meetings that it is bound by state public records laws, which deem police personnel files to be confidential.
 But in its motion, the public defender’s office and its attorneys argued that the county has not made a compelling argument for why this information should be redacted.